Genivia/ugrep/README.md

 - **ugrep** uses fast incremental matching and supports matching patterns spanning multiple lines of input.
-- **ugrep** spawns threads to search files concurrently to improve search speed (which may reorder the matching files, disabled with option `-J1`).
+- **ugrep** spawns threads to search files concurrently to improve search speed (disabled with option `-J1`).
 - **ugrep** supports *negative patterns* of the form `(?^X)` to skip input that matches `X`.
 Negative patterns can be used to skip strings and comments when searching for identifiers in source code and find matches that aren't in strings and comments.
+Predefined `zap` patterns use nagative patterns, for example, use `-f cpp/zap_comments` to ignore pattern matches in C++ comments.
 - **ugrep** produces hexdumps with `-W` (output binary matches in hex with text matches output as usual) and `-X` (output all matches in hex).
 - Options `-O`, `-M`, and `-t` to specify file extensions, file signature magic